wjawaid/enrichR/cran-comments.md

 0 errors | 0 warnings | 0 note

+* Version 2.1
+ - Fixed bug by adding .onLoad hook to setup initial options
+ - Added bibliography directly and removed .bib as it was causing pandoc-citeproc problems with README.Rmd and vignette.
+ - Corrected spelling error in vignette
 * This is version 2.0.
  - Contains checks on enrichR website to ensure it is online.